New Mexico Counseling License Requirements

 For more about what licensed marriage and family therapists do, read our LMFT career guide.

-To become a school counselor in New Mexico, you must become licensed by the New Mexico Public Education Department.
-School counselors in the state are equipped to ensure their students are growing physically, socially, intellectually, emotionally, and vocationally.
-Applicants should have a master’s degree with school counseling coursework or be licensed as a New Mexico mental health counselor (LPCC or LMHC) with some school counseling graduate coursework or hold a National Certified School Counselor credential.
-The basic process for becoming a school counselor is:
+To become a school counselor in New Mexico, you must become licensed by the New Mexico Public Education Department (NMPED).
+School counselors in the state are equipped to ensure their students (PreK-12) are growing physically, socially, intellectually, emotionally, and vocationally.
+Applicants should have a master’s degree with 36 to 42 graduate hours in school counseling and a practicum in a school setting to qualify.
+Licensed New Mexico mental health counselors (LPCCs or LMHCs) and those with a National Certified School Counselor (NCSC) credential can also qualify to become school counselors without meeting the preceding educational requirements.
+After obtaining a qualifying master’s degree, the basic process for becoming a school counselor is:

-- Apply and receive your school counseling license.
+- Apply for teacher licensure, pass a background check, and receive your Level 1 school counselor license.

 If you want to read more about being a school counselor, see our school counselor career guide.